Alhambra Bowl: History

 Bowling existed in Sacramento as early as the 1850s, though limited to a few lanes inside saloons, theaters, and private clubs.
 During Prohibition (1920–1933), institutions like the American Bowling Congress standardized the game and promoted new dry, purpose-built bowling halls.
 These often dropped the sketchy-sounding "alley" from their names, and rebranded themselves as healthy family-friendly recreation centers.
 After Prohibition, a nationwide construction wave of new "bowling palaces" followed—large establishments with many lanes—and bowling became a major outlet for socializing and recreation.
 Three post-Prohibition bowling palaces were built in the Sacramento area: Capital Bowl at 1415 L Street (1939), North Bowl at 1721 Del Paso Boulevard (1941), and Alhambra Bowl at 1229 Alhambra Boulevard (1942).
-In the 1940s and 50s, these three alleys hosted tournaments for the Sacramento Mens and Womens Bowling Associations.
+In the 1940s and 50s, these three alleys hosted tournaments for the Sacramento Men's and Women's Bowling Associations.